 The candidate's score in this area indicates risk of a negative impact on performance for some jobs.
-Distrusts the organization and management. have a negative individual impact.
+Additional probing is strongly recommended.
+Distrusts the organization and management.
+Frequently assumes new ideas or changes will have a negative individual impact.
 Can be defensive regarding his or her own work, or show hostility towards management or company policies.
-Interview Guide How do you feel about being part of an organization?
+How do you feel about being part of an organization?
 Do you think most organizations have their employees' best interests at heart or do you have to always watch out for yourself?

+1

 organizational

 motives.
 Feels the

 need to look out

 Distrusts

 for self.